stubbscroll/evolve-script/readme.txt

 - servants and skilled servants (highly recommended to have at least a few)

 stuff that's supported:
-- balorg, uses combat to get titanium (not implemented in truepath)
+- balorg, uses combat to get titanium. iridium in start of space is terribly slow as expected (not implemented in truepath)
 - meditation chamber (capybara)
 - smokehouse (carnivore races)
 - slaves (balorg)